How to Manage Painful EmotionsBy Dr. Margaret Paul

 Release to Spirit

 Sometimes feelings stay stuck even after doing the Inner Bonding process and still need to be released.
-Or, the feelings are core self feelings and once we nurture them and understand what is happening that is causing them and what the loving action is, we can release them to Spirit.
+Or, the feelings are core painful feelings and once we nurture them and understand what is happening that is causing them and what the loving action is, we can release them to Spirit.

 1) We start with Step 1 of Inner Bonding - embracing, welcoming and acknowledging the feelings.
 We hold the feeling with compassion for a few minutes, giving it room to be there and a safe place to be.